Emergency Eye Exams

 - Sudden onset of floaters or flashes of light.

-In the moments before reaching your eye doctor, in certain situations, there are some things you can do immediately:
+In the moments before your contacting one of the doctors at BVS, in certain situations, there are some things you can do immediately:

 - For chemical exposure, flush the eyes with water for 15 minutes, and do not cover them.